 When it's time to look for a job, you'll be able to tap into a large college alumni network for employment and internships.
 Employers who hire SNHU interns and graduates include Anthem Blue Cross/Blue Shield, Lindt Chocolate, Fidelity Investments and Proctor & Gamble.

-All marketing majors study general management, finance, organizational behavior and information technology, and can select one or two minors in areas such as advertising, communication, graphic design or psychology.
+All marketing majors study general management, finance, organizational behavior and information technology, and can select one or two minors in areas such as social media, communication, graphic design or finance.
 In addition, you may focus on career-oriented subject areas like:

 Free elective Credits: 15